Dr Gil Greengross

 - Twitter: Giligg

 I am originally from Israel, where I received my undergraduate degree in psychology, anthropology and sociology.
 I earned my Master's degree in statistics and a PhD in evolutionary anthropology from the University of New Mexico.
-I just came from Montreal, Canada, where I did a postdoctoral fellowship in consumer behaviour.

 I am an evolutionary psychologist, studying the evolutionary roots of everyday behaviours and emotions.
 My main area of research focuses on the evolution of humour and laughter, what makes people laugh, and how humour is used in mating and mate choice.
 My work is largely interdisciplinary and is drawn from psychology, anthropology, biology and consumer behaviour.
 I also have a strong interest in studying people with extreme creative abilities, such as stand-up comedians and other artists.
 I look forward to engaging students in teaching and research on these subjects.